 Only six dugongs including one cow/calf pair were sighted in the Cairns Section between Dunk Island and Cape Bedford.
 The size and composition of the groups sighted on the other surveys are summarized in Figure 6 and Table 3.
 The largest group sighted was 10 in the Port Newry area (Figure 4b).
 Sixty-two percent of animals sighted were single dugongs or cow/calf pairs.
 The proportion of calves was 14.8% in the northern Central Section survey in September 1986; 13.4% in the Central Section survey in 1987; 7.7% in the Mackay/Capricorn Section survey in 1987%.
-Differences between surveys were not significant $(X^2=2.071;$ d.f.=2; p= 0.3551).
-The proportions of calves sighted in these surveys of the southern Great Barrier Reef Region are not significantly different (X=5.058; d.f.=9; p(0.829) from those recorded during similar surveys of the northern Grat Barrier Reef (Marsh and Saalfeld, manuscript), ar Threes Frait (Marsh and Saalfeld, 1988).
-Two very small calve probably newborn, were sighted separately in Shoalwater (Figure 5b) on November 18. oth r information on the timing of This is consistent with calving on the east 0a t of propical Queensland (Marsh et al., 1984).
+Differences between surveys were not significant ($X^2=2.071$; d.f.=2; p= 0.3551).
+The proportions of calves sighted in these surveys of the southern Great Barrier Reef Region are not significantly different $(X^2=5.058; d.f.=9; p= 0.8292)$ from those recorded during similar surveys of the northern Great Barrier Reef (Marsh and Saalfeld, manuscript), and Torres Strait (Marsh and Saalfeld, 1988).
+Two very small calves, probably newborn, were sighted separately in Shoalwater Bay (Figure 5b) on November 18.
+This is consistent with the other information on the timing of calving on the east coast of tropical Queensland (Marsh et al., 1984).

-Population and Densky Estimates
+Population and Density Estimates

-The value of the mean group sizes and correction factors used is obtaining these estimates are summarized in Table 3.
+The values of the mean group sizes and correction factors used in obtaining these estimates are summarized in Table 3.
 The raw data and positions of actual sightings have been listed in Marsh (1989).
 Table 4 gives estimates of the density and numbers of dugongs per block on the various surveys together with the standard errors of these estimates.
 We consider that these are likely to be underestimates because the standard used to correct for the number of dugongs which were not available to observers due to water turbidity is likely to be conservative (see Marsh and Sinclair, manuscript a).